CentreForDigitalHumanities/I-analyzer/documentation/Writing-a-corpus-definition-in-Python.md

     max_date = datetime(year=2010, month=12, day=31)
     data_directory = settings.TIMES_DATA
     es_index = getattr(settings, 'TIMES_ES_INDEX', 'times')
-    ...
+    # ...
 ```

-Note that for a property like the elasticsearch index, we define a default value but make it possible to override this in the settings file.
+Note that for a property like the elasticsearch index, we define a default value but make it possible to override this in the settings file, while the data directory is required.

-### Corpus selection

-To include the new corpus in an instance of I-analyzer, the project settings must be adjusted.

-The [CORPORA setting](/documentation/Django-project-settings.md#corpora) must be updated to include the corpus in your project.

-Additionally, you can specify an elasticsearch server for the corpus with the [CORPUS_SERVER_NAMES setting](/documentation/Django-project-settings.md#corpus_server_names).

-## Elasticsearch
-Once the corpus definition and associated settings are added, the only remaining step is to make the Elasticsearch index.
-By running `yarn django index corpusname`, information is extracted and sent to Elasticsearch.
-Optional flags:
-- `-s 1990-01-01` sets different start date for indexing
-- `-e 2000-12-31` sets different end data for indexing
-- `-d` specifies that an existing index of the same name should be deleted first (if not specified, defaults to false, meaning that extra data can be added while existing data is not overwritten)

-The start and end date flags are passed on the `sources` function of the corpus (see above).
-If you did not utilise them there, they will not do anything.

-## Validation

-The `CorpusDefinition` class has no built-in validation.
-However, once you start using the corpus, many of the properties defined in the python class will be loaded into the `CorpusConfiguration` database model.
-This step does include some validation, so it may raise errors.
-You can run the import script with `yarn django loadcorpora`.
-It is also run when you start a development server with `yarn start-back`.

 ## Unit testing

 It is strongly recommended that you include unit tests for your corpus.
-A minimal test is to try to load your corpus into the database.
+A minimal test is to try to load your corpus into the database and check that it does not run into validation errors.
 In addition, it is recommended that you include some tests that check the output of the data extraction.

 The rechtspraak corpus includes good examples of such tests.